-Microsoft's password guidance C contains advice on passwords in the context of several Microsoft platforms.
+Microsoft's password guidance (PDF) (external link) contains advice on passwords in the context of several Microsoft platforms.
 It includes guidance for IT administrators as well as users, and details a number of common password attacks and highlights a number of issues including the risks of placing restrictions on how users create passwords.

-Advice from the Federal Trade Commission C (FTC) also discusses these issues.
+Advice from the Federal Trade Commission

+(FTC) (external link) also discusses these issues.

-For more information on password strength meters, read this analysis from Sophos as well as the significant amount of research from Carnegie Mellon University.
+For more information on password strength meters, read this analysis (external link) from Sophos as well as the significant amount of research (external link) from Carnegie Mellon University.

-Finally, remind your users that they should not reuse passwords from other sites.
-In most circumstances you should not have any idea what your user's passwords are.
-However, some companies will actively track compromised credentials that are traded on the dark web and will check these credentials against the hashes they hold on their systems to see if there is a match.
+Finally, remind your users that they should not reuse passwords from other services.
+In most circumstances you should not know what your user's passwords are.
+However, some companies actively track compromised credentials that are traded on the dark web and will check these credentials against the hashes they hold on their systems to see if there is a match.

 If you decide that this is something you want to do you need to carefully consider the potential legal implications of obtaining such lists, and you will need to explain very clearly how you use that data to your users (especially where the use of such data has led to a password reset or an account lockout).